-- I. Non-Executive Chairman's Office: The Company has a Non-Executive Chairman but he does not maintain any separate office, and hence no expense in this regard is being incurred by the Company. - 2.
-Shareholder Rights: The quarterly, half-yearly and annual financial results of the Company are posted on the Company's website and extract of these results are published in newspapers on an all India basis.
-The complete Reports and Accounts is sent to every Shareholder of the Company. - 3.
-Audit Opinion: It has always been the Company's endeavour to present financial statements with unmodified audit opinion, i.e. without any qualification.
-The Statutory Auditors have issued an unmodified audit opinion on the Company's financial statements for the year ended 31st March, 2021. - 4.
-Internal Audit: The representative of the Internal Auditors reports to the Audit Committee of the Board.
+- Chairman: The Company has a Non-Executive Chairman and a Managing Director.
+The Chairman does not maintain any separate office, and hence no expense in this regard is being incurred by the Company. - Shareholder Rights: The quarterly, half-yearly and annual financial results of the Company are posted on the Company's website and extract of these results in the prescribed format are published in newspapers on all India basis.
+The complete Report and Accounts is sent to the Shareholders of the Company. - Audit Opinion: It has always been the Company's endeavor to present Financial Statements with unmodified audit opinion, i.e. without any qualification.
+The Statutory Auditors have issued an unmodified audit opinion on the Company's Financial Statements for the year ended 31st March, 2022.

+4. Internal Audit: The Internal Auditors submit their report to the Audit Committee of the Board.